Remote Faculty Support

-We’re here to support you as you finish the semester online.
+We’re here to support you as you teach remotely.

 Our digital collections offer access to the unique primary historical and cultural resources held by the Libraries and to selected scholarly works and other publications produced at Temple.

 Schedule a session with a librarian

 Our librarians will continue to deliver information literacy instruction synchronously or asynchronously depending on your course needs.
 Live sessions can be held via Zoom.
 Request instruction using our form or reach out to your subject librarian.